 de Villiers de Jumonville.
 The French captain was captured and summarily executed

-by the one of Washington's Indian guides.
+of Washington's native guides.
 This action set off a chain of events that

 led to all-out war between the European powers for control of not only the Ohio

 River Valley, but for all of colonial North America.